Flower Arrangement Information & Care

 Care for Loose Bunches or Boxed Flowers

 Keep your flowers in a cool place until you can get them in a flower food solution.
 Don't forget how important it is to follow the mixing directions on the flower food packet.
 Fill a clean (washed with a detergent or antibacterial cleaning solution), deep vase with water and add a flower food from your florist.
 Remove leaves that will be below the waterline to deter bacterial microbial growth that will limit water uptake by the flower.
 Re-cut stems by removing one to two inches with a sharp knife or scissors.
 Place the flowers in the vase solution you've prepared.
+Cash and carry flowers available at Rickey Heromans every day, stop in on Friday for our weekly specials on flowers.

 If you purchase loose flowers for your own arrangements you should also consider these tips: When selecting flowers, look for flowers with upright, firm petals and buds beginning to open.
 Yellow, spotted or drooping leaves are signs of age.
 When using woody stems and branches (such as quince, forsythia or lilac), cut the stem with sharp pruning shears.
 Place them in warm water containing fresh flower food to promote flower opening.